Close Menu

 Water-Based experience Stuff

-Mexico’s Yucatan Peninsula contains over 7,000 unique cenotes offering crystal-clear swimming.
+Mexico’s Yucatan Peninsula contains over 7,000 Special cenotes offering crystal-clear swimming.
 Cozumel features world-class diving near the second-largest reef system.

 The MUSA underwater museum displays 500 sculptures creating artificial reefs.
 Activities include jet packing in Cancun, mangrove speedboat tours, and bioluminescent plankton swimming, creating glowing water trails.